zhiyuli/subset_nwm_data_scripts/README.md

 # Subset National Water Model (NWM) NetCDF

-Note that the deployment schedule of new National Water Model (NWM) Ver1.1 got delayed until May 4th 2017 according to its official notice: http://www.nws.noaa.gov/os/notification/scn17-41natl_water_model.htm
+Note that the deployment schedule of new National Water Model (NWM) Ver1.1 got delayed until UTC time 1200AM May 8th 2017 according to its official notice: http://www.nws.noaa.gov/os/notification/scn17-41natl_water_modelaaa.htm

 NWM's daily output is about 400GB worth of NetCDF files that contain meteorological and hydrologic data/forecasts covers the whole U.S.
 This python library enables users to subset NWM Ver1.1 NetCDF using a polygon that represents a region of interest, which can significantly reduce data storage size and speed up regional data access.